Virtual Terminal

 Custom fields

-If custom fields exist for the campaign selected in Virtual Terminal, they are displayed in the Custom Fields section, and a Virtual Terminal user can input values.
+If custom fields exist for the campaign selected in Virtual Terminal, they are displayed in the Custom fields section, and the Virtual Terminal user can input values for each field.

 Donation receipt email